andgcv/cli-weather/README.md

 > node app.js "San Francisco"

     * Location is required
-    * If the location is composed of more than one word, wrap it in quotes ("city name")
+    * If the location is composed of two or more words, wrap it in quotes ("city name")